Lake Manyara National Park

 Distance from Arusha ca. 126 km

-Our most popular tour in Lake Manyara National Park:
+Our most popular tour in Lake Manyara National Park: Day Trip to Lake Manyara NP

-Lake Manyara National Park is the only Rift Valley- National Park in northern Tanzania.
+Lake Manyara National Park is the only Rift Valley- National Park in Northern Tanzania.
 Located on the way to Ngorongoro Crater and the Serengeti.
 The entrance gate is close to the ethnically diverse market town of Mto Wa Mbu.

 The protected area extends over 35 km and is on average only 4 km wide, wedged between the approximately 400 m high Rift Valley escarpment and the alkaline Lake Manyara.
 The lake occupies two-thirds of the park.
 Seasonally it is home to hosts of pink shimmering flamingos.
 Only the southern end of the lake with its large marshy areas is outside the park boundaries.